mrkartikkc/Smart-brains/README.md

 ### Progress
-Front-end complete.<br />
+Frontend complete.<br />
-Connected back-end server to the frontend
+Connected Backend server to the frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).